• Skip to main content

 Kemp’s Ridley

-Kemp’s Ridley Turtles are endangered and very rare.
-But, you’ll be fortunate to spot one of these!
-They are the smallest of the Florida sea turtles weighing anywhere from 75-100 pounds.
-So, if you encounter one of these unique and endangered sea turtles, consider yourself lucky!
+Kemp’s Ridley Turtles are endangered and very rare, so you’d be very lucky to spot one.
+They are the smallest of the Florida sea turtles, weighing anywhere from 75 to 100 pounds.

-Kemp’s Ridley sea turtles are the most endangered sea turtle in the world.
+Kemp’s Ridley sea turtles are the most endangered sea turtles in the world.
 Unlike other sea turtles, female Kemp’s ridley turtles nest in the daylight.

 When is the best time of year to see turtles in Florida?